gristlekinginc/metsci-site-v2/docs/special-projects/001-nanotags.md

 Obvi I chose Helium as my LoRaWAN, and [MeteoScientific](https://console.meteoscientific.com/front/login) as my LNS.
 There is no network out there with greater coverage globally and it’s bloody cheap to use.

 Since this is a `SPECIAL PROJECT`, I'll go through the whole thing from the beginning.
-If you're just looking see where YOUR Nanotag is on the map, that feature is coming but not here yet.
+By the end you'll be able to see approximately where your Nanotag is on a map, but it will NOT be with the precision of what you're used to with GPS/GNSS.

-Let’s start with getting this thing onboarded, then I’ll give you the yet-unsolved challenge.
+Since many of you are folks I've met and given a Nanotag to, and you may not be familiar with how the system works, let’s start with getting this thing onboarded.

 ### Open a MetSci Console Account